Congress committed scams in all three worlds: Nadda | Politics

 Addressing an election rally in Rampur on Monday in favour of the BJP candidates, Nadda attacked the INDIA bloc and said, ''Modi ji is saying to end corruption and that none of the corrupt persons will be spared.
 All of them will go to jail.''
 Further quoting Modi, he said the 'gathbandhan' (alliance) is saying that the corrupt should be ''saved'' and they are ''engaged'' in it.

 ''Did the Congress not commit the coal scam?
-Did the Congress not commit CWG scam, 2G scam, 3G scam, AugustaWestland scam, submarine scam?'' he said.
+Did the Congress not commit CWG scam, 2G scam, 3G scam, AugustaWestland scam, submarine scam?'' he said in Rampur.

 In other words, the opposition bloc committed scams in all the three ''loks'' (worlds), Nadda said.